fenghaolw/azul-helper/game_cpp/README.md

 However, `RandomRolloutEvaluator` could be really slow.
 Profiling shows that it consumes **5.5% of the total training costs**.
 It seems unnecessary especially I am manually running another benchmark comparison locally.

+### Use `--device: cpu` instead of GPU (`mps` or `cuda`)

+Counterintuitively, the workload is actually latency-bound, which plays to the CPU's strengths.
+The MPS backend is designed for high throughput, but the current configuration isn't providing a large enough workload to overcome the overheads, resulting in a net slowdown.

+From the profiling results when using GPU, there are two massive, glaring signs of inefficiency, both directly related to the nature of CPU vs. GPU computation.
+1. The Data Transfer Tax (The copy operations): The single biggest category of "work" that isn't direct computation is data copying.
+  - `at::native::mps::mps_copy_` **(10.2%)**: This is the function responsible for copying tensor data to and from the MPS device.
+  - `at::mps::MPSStream::copy_and_sync` **(3.5%)**: This is another copy function used for synchronization.
+  This copying is pure overhead.
+It's time that the CPU version doesn't spend at all, because the data is already where it needs to be.
+2. The Kernel Launch Overhead (The fill operation)
+  - `at::native::fill_scalar_mps` **(36.1%)**: This function's job is to fill a tensor with a single value (like creating a tensor of all zeros or all ones).
+On a CPU, this is an almost instantaneous memory-write operation.
+The fact that this trivial operation is consuming over a third of runtime is a classic symptom of kernel launch overhead.
+To perform any operation on the GPU, the CPU has to package the command (e.g., "fill this buffer with the value 0"), send the command to the GPU driver.
+The driver then schedules the command on the GPU hardware.
+The GPU executes the command.
+The CPU waits for a signal that it's done.

+Right now, each actor performs an MCTS search and then has to stop and wait for a single neural network evaluation.
+It needs that result back as quickly as possible to continue.
+For this specific workload and architecture, CPU implementation is superior.
+If I want to use the GPU, the only way to make it faster would be to change the workload to be throughput-bound, i.e., dramatically increase the `inference_batch_size` to something like 256.
+This would allow the `VPNetEvaluator` to collect a large batch of requests from the actors and send them to the MPS device all at once.
+However, this comes at the cost of increased latency for the actors, which may or may not be better for the overall training speed.

 ### Results as of June 10
 With all of these, we can get consistently 600-700 games per hour using 10 actors.